nerabits/Surge-Manual/others/misc-options.md

 Surge VIF can only process TCP and UDP protocols.
 Use this option to bypass specific IP ranges to allow all traffic to pass through.

 > Notice: This option only works for Surge VIF.
 Requests handled by Surge Proxy Server will not be affected.
-Combine 'skip-proxy' and 'tun-excluded-routes' to make sure that certain HTTP traffic bypasses Surge.
+Combine 'skip-proxy' and 'tun-excluded-routes' to make sure that specific HTTP traffic bypasses Surge.
 >
 > This option might cause a system error ENOMEM (Cannot allocate memory).
-It seems a bug in iOS system.
+It seems a bug in the iOS system.
 Please do not use this option if possible.

 #### Included Routes